 A dark, robust roast is welcome here.
 Anything labelled espresso.
 You'll want the coffee beans ground espresso-fine.

 You have some flexibility here.
 I call for baking in a 8x8-inch pan.
-If you only have an 9x9-inch brownie pan, I’ve baked these in that size as well, they'll be a bit thinner, and you won't need to bake as long.
+If you only have an 9x9-inch brownie pan, I’ve baked these in that size as well.
+Your brownies will be a bit thinner, and you won't need to bake as long.
 A 9x13-inch pan will result in a thinner brownie, you'll need to bake for even less time.

 One variation I want to mention.
 I love using almond extract here in place of the vanilla extract called for.
 I'm out right now, but if you have some, consider using it!

 Other baking ideas: Maybe you're not in the mood for brownies, but cookie recipes sound good right now?
 I love these snickerdoodles, these shortbread cookies, and this Whole Wheat Chocolate Chip Skillet Cookie.
-On the cake front, a lot of people are baking this One Bowl Banana Bread right now.
+On the cake front, stop what you're doing and bake this flourless chocolate cake.
+Also, a lot of people are baking this One Bowl Banana Bread right now.
 Kim Boyce's Rosemary Olive Oil Cake is wonderful, or if you're up for a bit of a project, make the Violet Bakery Chocolate Devil's Food Cake.

 Turkish Coffee Chocolate Brownies